egoxiv/stud-finder/README.md

 A SPA (single page app) website for an equestrian establishment offering breeding and sales of Registered Tennesee Walking Horses.

-Created for CodeFellows 301 class, DEC 2015 by Laurie Brown, Whitney Harvey, and Erick Gomez.
+Created for CodeFellows 301 class, DEC 2015 by Laurie Brown, Whitney Harvey, and Erik Gomez.

 ## User Stories: Viewer